hydr0nium/security_reference/tricks.md

 ## SSH Port Forwarding after connecting
 When enabling `EnableEscapeCommandline` in your SSH config it is possible to use `~C` to change the SSH connection parameters allowing to enable port forwarding and more.
+[See here](https://man.openbsd.org/ssh_config#EnableEscapeCommandline)